Things to do

 - Manner & Tips -

 The path doesn’t have any fences on the riverside.
-Please be careful not to fall as you take some photos.
+Please be careful not to fall when you take photos.

 |Address||Between Ginkaku-ji Street and a street close to Eikando Temple|